Updated on 22 February 2023

 Reading time: 3 minutes

 D-Day and the Battle of Normandy in 1944 opened the way to the liberation of Europe and the end of World War II.
 British armed forces played a central role in these momentous events, and more than 22,000 made the ultimate sacrifice for freedom.
 Until now, there has been no single memorial dedicated to their remembrance.
 The Normandy Memorial Trust was created in 2016 to realise the dream of Normandy Veterans to have a British Normandy Memorial and, following nearly six years of hard work, it opens on Sunday 6 June 2021.

-The British Normandy Memorial will stand just outside the village of Ver-sur-Mer overlooking Gold Beach, one of the two beaches where British forces landed on 6 June 1944 (D-Day).
-It will record the names of all those under British command who lost their lives in Normandy between 6 June and 31 August 1944.
-On the columns of the memorial will be the names of more than 22,000 men and women.
+The British Normandy Memorial stands just outside the village of Ver-sur-Mer overlooking Gold Beach, one of the two beaches where British forces landed on 6 June 1944 (D-Day).
+It records the names of all those under British command who lost their lives in Normandy between 6 June and 31 August 1944.
+On the columns of the memorial are the names of more than 22,000 men and women.
 The majority of these names are those of the British soldiers, sailors, marines and airmen who lost their lives on D-Day and in the weeks that followed.

 There are also be the names of men and women from other nations around the world who fought under British command or who were attached to the British armed forces, such as Ireland, France, the Netherlands, Poland, Australia, New Zealand, South Africa and the USA.
 Losses of the British Merchant Navy are also remembered, as are civilian losses, particularly those in France.